 The semester will begin with an orientation and then a 5 to 6-week intensive Italian course prior to the beginning of the regular university spring semester.
 This course includes 50 hours of class time as well as supervised self-study activities at the Self-Access Point of the university language center.
 Students are also matched with a language exchange partner for conversational practice sessions.
 Language classes will be offered at the Centro Linquistico d'Ateneo at UniMoRe.

 During the spring term, students will directly enroll in the University of Modena.
 The courses will include another Italian language course that includes 50 hours of class time, 10 hours of cultural activities such as museums, historical site visits, film sessions, etc. and 10 hours of self-learning activities.
 Students will also choose a course in Italian-English translation and will be able to choose one or two other courses offered by the University.
-Information on the regular semester Intermediate and Advanced Italian language courses may be found here.
+Information on the regular semester Intermediate and Advanced Italian language courses may be found on the Italian for Foreign Students website.

 Modena is located at the heart of the lovely Emilia-Romagna region of northern Italy which is the home of Ferrari, parmigiano reggiano cheese and balsamic vinegar.
 Nestled in between Parma and Bologna, Modena is a quintessential Italian town dating back to the time of Ancient Rome.